Mets3D/mets_tools/docs/README.md

 This is meant to replace the default Ctrl+G menu in pose mode.
 <img src="assign_bone_group.png" width="250" />

-#### Refresh Drivers
+### Refresh Drivers
 Sometimes drivers in Blender decide to just fall asleep, or claim to have an error when they don't.
 Run this operator to refresh them, to make sure they don't complain about errors that don't exist.

 ### Apply Armature Scale
 This operator will apply uniform scale to a rigged armature while maintaining its constraints.
 It also applies the scaling to all actions used by the rig's Action constraints.
 (Optinally all actions in the whole scene)

-#### Reload Proxied Library
+### Reload Proxied Library
 If you have a linked and proxied character in a scene, you can use this to re-load that linked and proxied rig from another file, another collection, and even another rig, while preserving the rig's action and local constraints.
 (Used when renaming directly linked stuff during production)

 # Cleanup Operators
-The organization of functionality here could use some better organization, but these should be fairly usable.
+The organization of functionality here could be better, but these should be fairly usable.
+If you run into straight up errors, let me know.
-These operators are also short on testing, so errors are possible.

 ### Delete Unused Vertex Groups
 Deletes unused vertex groups, "unused" being very carefully defined.